Soliprem/gumslingers/system-en.typ

 As with the main touchstone of this system—Gumshoe—characters are presumed to be _competent._ No rolls are needed for activities that any denizen of the Old West would be able to do.
 Additionally, as ability levels increase, this minimum baseline for success also rises.

-==== Failures and Reactions
+=== Failures and Reactions

 When you (partially or fully) fail a roll, the GM presents consequences that you can react to in turn.
 The choice of which ability to use in your reaction depends on the situation.
 It's common for reaction rolls to be _risk_ rolls (though not required).

 #rule-box(title: "Example")[Bob has a d8 in Aim and tries to hit NPC Alice.
 Alice is a bandit wanted in 20 towns, so she has a legendary DC of 11.
 Knowing this, Bob spends two Gunslinger Points to push his roll to a d12.
-Unfortunately, he rolls a 6 and a 10.
+Unfortunately, he rolls a 6 and a 10, thus taking a full failure.
 Alice now gets to shoot back at him.
 Bob rolls Awareness to try to find cover to mitigate the damage.
-He rolls his d6 against a simple DC because they're in a saloon full of barrels: it's a 6, so he manages to moderate his damage.
+He acts quickly, having no real alternatives, calling for a _risk roll._ He rolls his d6 against a simple DC of 5 because they're in a saloon full of barrels: it's a 6, so he manages to dive, taking no damage.
 He emerges unscathed from the situation, but is now cornered by Alice.
 How will he proceed?

 Bob could instead choose to react with Grit.
-He heroically takes the bullet in the shoulder, rolling his d10 in Grit against a legendary DC of 11.
+He heroically takes the bullet in the shoulder, _risk_ rolling his d10 in Grit against a legendary DC of 11.
 He uses a Gunslinger Point and manages to succeed by rolling an 11.
 Eventually he'll have to stop (he does have lead in his shoulder), but for now he doesn't give ground.]

 It's reasonable for the GM to impose disadvantage on reaction rolls using the same ability that just failed (barring special circumstances).

 In a reaction, you can perform quick actions that grant advantage if they present a complication.

 #rule-box(title: "Example 2")[Alice is fleeing from the police when she sees a man recognize her from across the street.
-She approaches him to convince him not to call _the law_, but her Gift of the Gab isn't working (she rolled a 3).
+She approaches him to convince him not to call _the law_, but her Gift of the Gab isn't working (she rolled a 3 and a 2).
 The man now runs toward the sheriff.
-Alice reacts using her Gift of the Gab again, but rolling with disadvantage.
+Alice reacts using her Gift of the Gab again, but the GM rules that she's rolling with disadvantage.
 Alice could cancel her disadvantage by drawing her gun and pointing it at the man to frighten him.
 Naturally, she's in town and there's people around.
 It might just not be worth it.]

 After the first exchange occurs, the player might be tempted to keep the chain of events going: as their reaction triggers a reaction from the NPC, and so forth.
 Other players _can_ and probably should intervene (unless it's fun for them to watch as their friend keeps digging their own grave with more and more complications.
 In that case, have fun!).